tallesmedeiros/AutoML/README.md

 # Machine Learning in Sport Science

-Papers, reports about theory, fundamentals and applications.
+Articles, technical reports and other scientific publications on theory, fundamentals and applications of Machine Learning in Sports Science.

+References will be organized into categories

 ## References: